vijayhk94/finin/README.md

 2. Login
 3. Logout
 4. Force Logout
-5. Test API: authenticated/authorized API to test auth system
+5. Test API: authenticated/authorized API to test auth system.(only allowed to admin)

 Core problem:
 Implementing signup/login are very easy to implement using rest_auth and djangorestframework-jwt.